Maloney Liu

 Add in societal norms that overvalue intellectual and economic achievements, various forms of systemic and culturally sanctioned oppression, lack of awareness of neurodiversity . . .
 Is it any wonder that many of us are left with a kind of psychological malnutrition, some wonky beliefs, and a lot of shame and guilt and mean voices in our head?

-I'm Mel, an English-Chinese bilingual therapist and coach with a trauma-informed, LGBTQIA+-affirming (including asexuality) and neuro-affirming practice.
+I'm Mel, an English-Chinese bilingual therapist and coach with a trauma-informed, LGBTQIA+-affirming (including asexuality) and neurodiversity-affirming practice.
 It's never too late to reap the benefits of a consistently safe, growth-fostering environment, address unmet psychological needs, and develop the core human skills we all need to thrive.

 We can review and edit the stories you tell yourself and distinguish between values you inherited and values that are truly yours.
 We can work with the brain you’ve got, not against it.
 We can break generational cycles and survival strategies that have outlived their usefulness and build a better future.